ccastro0509/PS-Discord-Bot/README.md

 # PS-Discord-Bot
-Pokeémon Showdown Bot that also runs on Discord.
+Pokémon Showdown Bot that also runs on Discord.
 Based on Ecuacion's connection.
 With thanks to cycro.